When a law firm evaluates your resume and [hopefully] interviews you they are only concerned with three things.

-What demonstrates someone really wants to do the job is an interest and commitment to the subject matter and work that they are doing.
+What demonstrates someone wants to do the job is an interest and commitment to the subject matter and work they are doing.
 Attorneys who generate a lot of business are generally interested in the subject matter.
-Attorneys who do a lot of writing, speaking and so forth are generally interested in the subject matter.
-Attorneys who have a good reputation among other attorneys for doing good work and trying hard are generally interested in the subject matter.
+Attorneys who do a lot of writing, speaking, and so forth are usually interested in the subject matter.
+Attorneys with a good reputation among other attorneys for doing good work and trying hard are generally interested in the subject matter.

-People who really, truly want a job will act much differently than someone who does not want the job.
+People who truly want a job will act much differently than someone who does not want the job.
 They go into interviews enthusiastic and fired up.
-They look and act the part.
-They make sure they are applying to numerous jobs, and not just a few.
-They prepare for interviews and say the right things.
-An interview is really a test to see how much you really want the job.
-If you go in and do not give 100% and convince the employer that is really where you want to be and what you want to do, then it is going to be difficult for you to get the job.
+They ensure they are applying to numerous jobs, not just a few.
+An interview is a test to see how much you want the job.
+If you go in and do not give 100% and convince the employer that is where you want to be and what you want to do, it will be difficult for you to get the job.

-Early in my recruiting career, I started noticing that the very best and most desirable candidates would often approach me for special help.
+Early in my recruiting career, I noticed that the best and most desirable candidates would often approach me for exceptional help.
 Law firms were not eager to interview them.
-These were people in desirable practice areas, from top law schools, and working at top law firms.
-The law firms would often simply not respond favorably when I would try and get them interested in one of these stellar candidates.
+These were people in hot practice areas, from top law schools, and working at leading law firms.
+The law firms would often not respond favorably when I tried to get them interested in one of these stellar candidates.
 In contrast, there would be a virtual "feeding frenzy" for people with slightly lesser qualifications.
 Why the difference?

-If someone has stellar qualifications, the law firms are all a little self-conscious and think to themselves: "Why would they be interested in us?"
-They think that the same attorney is more likely to be interested in another firm.
-The law firm needs to be convinced that the attorney wants the job and to work for them.
+If someone has stellar qualifications, the law firms are all a little self-conscious and think: "Why would they be interested in us?"
+They believe the exact attorney is more likely to be interested in another firm.
+The law firm must be convinced that the attorney wants the job and to work for them.

 You always need to convince employers that you want to do the job.
 Anything less than showing full commitment to the work will harm your chances of getting the job.
 You have to want to do the job.

-One of the most perplexing things about being a recruiter is my frequent encounters with graduates of Yale Law School, and the cold reception so many of them receive in the market.
-This may seem counter-intuitive, because as everyone knows, Yale is the top law school in the United States and the people who come out of it are very, very smart.
-The cast of graduates who have come out of the school is nothing short of astonishing for how successful they have been, whether it is in politics, business, or academia.
+One of the most perplexing things about being a recruiter is my frequent encounters with graduates of Yale Law School and the cold reception, so many of them receive in the market.
+This may seem counter-intuitive because, as everyone knows, Yale is the top law school in the United States and the people who come out of it are very, very smart.
+The cast of graduates who have come out of the school is nothing short of astonishing for their success, whether in politics, business, or academia.

 - See In Defense of Long Term Employment with a Single Employer for more information.

-- If someone lives in another area of the country, employers are always going to be nervous about whether the person will stay there "long term".
-People who are from a given area of the country are more likely to be trusted to remain there than people relocating.
+- If someone lives in another area of the country, employers will always be nervous about whether the person will stay there "long term."
+People from a given area of the country are more likely to be trusted to remain there than people relocating.

 - If you give employers any indication that you have plans to do anything with your career other than continue to practice law, then they are unlikely to be interested in you.
 If you tell the employer that you hope to one day do something else, they are unlikely to be interested in you.

-- If an employer believes you are extremely wealthy or come from a wealthy background, they often believe this is an indicator you will not do the job long term.
-Why would someone who is rich want to stick around for a long period of time in a grueling work environment?
+- If an employer believes you are incredibly wealthy or come from a wealthy background, they often think this is an indicator you will not do the job long-term.
+Why would someone rich want to stick around for an extended period in a grueling work environment?

 - Women that look like they are going to leave to raise families are also a group that looks like they might not do the work long term.

-- People who move between jobs frequently are also people who look like they will not do the work long term.
-There are often reasons for these moves that make perfect sense; however, employers know that if the person has several moves and/or does not stay in jobs long, they are likely to do this with them as well.
+- People who move between jobs frequently also look like they will not do the work long-term.
+There are often reasons for these moves that make perfect sense; however, employers know that if the person has several activities and does not stay in jobs long, they are likely to do this with them.